bekicot/wwwTiimeworkshopEu/about.md

 General Manager: Rainer Hörbe
 VATID: ATU64526837

+## Bio

-Rainer Hörbe assumed roles as security and identity architect in large identity-related projects like the Austrian e-Government federation and European projects (epSOS, ATTPS, MAPPING).
+Rainer Hörbe assumed roles as security and identity architect in identity-related projects like the Austrian e-Government federation and European projects (epSOS, ATTPS, MAPPING).
 He is chair of the eGov WG at Kantara Initiative and active contributor to standardization activities